Please Install and Activate the "Revolution Slider" Plugin

 Walk To School Day

-Jennie Chamberlain, Ivanhoe Elementary School event organizer said, “This is a phenomenal first step for our City to make students visible and promote Safe Routes to School everywhere.”
+“Walk to School Day is a phenomenal first step for the City to make students visible and promote Safe Routes to School everywhere!”

 What is Walk to School Day?